Chances are, if you’re on this blog, you want to learn how to doodle and improve your creative planning skills.

 It’s really a one-stop shop for any of your creative needs.

-Even though the platform has a paid membership, if you sign up with my link here you can get 2 months for free!
-You can cancel any time and after you do you would still have all the access to the free content available.
+Even though the platform has a paid membership, if you sign up with my link here, you can get 1 month for free!
+You can cancel at any time, and after you do, you will still have all the access to the free content available.

 I’ve been on and off the platform for a few years already, and here are some classes I loved:

 I hope you’ll check these out, and I’m sure you’ll find these resources useful and helpful in improving your doodling skills.

 If you’re looking for more classes on different creative skills you can take for free, check out my post How To Bring Your Bullet Journal To The Next Level.

 Always remember that with doodling, you have to punch your inner critic in the face and just allow yourself to enjoy the process.
 None of us was born Picasso (well, except Picasso himself, but that’s not the point); it’s all about practice.

 So prepare your pen, pencil, and doodling pad (or maybe a doodle journal) and dive in the magical world you create for yourself.